rjhilgefort/lodash-extras/README.md

 _.deepDelete(foo, 'bar'); // -> {}
 ```

-#### `lodash-ember-extras`
+#### > `lodash-ember`

-This modeule constitutes nearly half of the the "lodash-extras" project and I unfortunately do not have the time to do the feature write up for them yet.
+This module constitutes nearly half of the the "lodash-extras" project and I unfortunately do not have the time to do the feature write up for them yet.
 I opted to shortcut doing the write up as the use case for them is specific to Ember applications.
-That being said, there's some great stuff in there and I encourage you to [check out the source](src/lodash-ember.js) (again, they are well documented).
+That being said, there's some great stuff in there and I encourage you to [check out the source](src/lodash-ember.js) (again, it's well documented).